62 The Housing Almanac

 7.81%

-In 1996, the U.S. housing market recorded existing-home sales averaged 4.20 million, new-construction sales of 757K, and a 30-year fixed mortgage rate of 7.81%.
+In 1996, the U.S. housing market recorded existing-home sales averaged 4.20 million, new-construction sales of 757K, a median existing-home price of $115,800, and a 30-year fixed mortgage rate of 7.81%.

 By the numbers — 1996: new-home sales 757K, existing-home sales 4.20M, median existing price $115,800, 30-year mortgage rate 7.81%.